 Solve climate change challenges facing our homes like flooding, hurricanes, drought, wildfire, and snow

 Build homes equipped to withstand extreme weather events, reduce our environmental impact, and support natural habitats

 Learn ways we can support natural habitat for our non-human neighbors

 Watch a landscape transform as a settlement changes the natural environment over time

 Manipulate the main CO2 causes found in our homes: power, materials, HVAC, and wate

 The exhibit is now open to the public, so head to the Peggy Notebaert Nature Museum to check it out!

 Still wondering what's in store for you when you get there?
 Our Marketing Director and the Marketing Director of @Properties (our co-sponsor) had a chance to participate in the ribbon cutting ceremony for the exhibit, so check out our pictures of everything that awaits you below:

 NEED SOME HELP THIS SEASON?
-GET THE FALL PEST GAZETTE!
+GET THE WINTER PEST GAZETTE!